robert-burger/libosal/README.md

 ## Semaphores

+Semaphores are a synchronization mechanism with a counter.

 ## Binary Semaphores

 Binary semaphores are a special case of a semaphore for signalling one event to one waiter.
-The state of the semaphore should be preserved until a waiter has consumed it.
+The state of the semaphore is be preserved until a waiter has consumed it.
 It is guaranteed that no event will be missed e.g. because of no one was waiting on the semaphore while it was posted.

 ```c
 osal_binary_semaphore_t binsem;